atomicjolt/lantern_extensions/README.md

 - Place this gem in gems/plugins within canvas.
 - Start or restart Canvas.
 - Navigate to /plugins in Canvas and enable the Lantern LMS extensions plugin.
+- Restart Canvas again.
+It could potentially be made to take effect immediately, but this keeps things simple in terms of code and performance.

 ## Development